radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 ## Overview

 The first step in configuring RadiantOne Identity Data Management is defining connections to all identity data sources.
-This can be done from Control Panel > SETUP > Data Catalog > Data Sources.
+This can be done from Control Panel > Setup > Data Catalog > Data Sources.

 Each data source is associated with a template that defines how to connect and integrate the identity data source.
 Default templates are included for LDAP, Active Directory, Oracle, SQL Server, Maria DB, MySQL, Apache Derby and others.
 Custom templates can be created for those that don't have a default template, as long as they offer a JDBC-driver and/or API that supports the needed operations (e.g authenticate, create, read, update, delete, and ideally a change detection mechanism).

 After an identity data source is defined, a schema can be extracted.
 A schema represents the metadata for all identity objects contained in the data source.
-Schemas can be managed in the Data Catalog > Data Sources > Selected data source > SCHEMA section.
+Schemas can be managed in the Data Catalog > Data Sources > Selected data source > SCHEMA tab.
 This metadata is used to define identity views that are then accessed by clients that query the RadiantOne service.
-Identity views can be managed from Control Panel > SETUP > Directory Namespace > Namespace Design.
+Identity views can be managed from Control Panel > Setup > Directory Namespace > Namespace Design.

 ## Managing Data Sources
-Data sources are managed from Control Panel > SETUP > Data Catalog > Data Sources.
+Data sources are managed from Control Panel > Setup > Data Catalog > Data Sources.

 ### Creating Data Sources
 To create a data source:
-1. Navigate to Control Panel > SETUP > Data Catalog > Data Sources.
+1. Navigate to Control Panel > Setup > Data Catalog > Data Sources.
 1. Click ![An image showing](../Media/newsource.jpg).
 1. Select a template associated with the identity data source type from the list.
 Use the Search field to quickly find a template name, or click on LDAP, DATABASE or OTHER tabs to narrow down the template choices by type.
 JDBC-accessible source templaes are located on the DATABASE tab.
 LDAP-accessible data source templates are located on the LDAP tab.
 Custom data source templates are located on the OTHER tab.
 1. Enter the basic details about the identity data source.

    PROPERTY	| DESCRIPTION
    -|-
    Data Source Name	| Unique name representing the identity source backend.
 Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain”.
    Data Source Type	| Auto-populated, non-editable.
 Based on the template.
    Secure Data Connector	|  The Secure Data Connector group used to establish a connection to an identity data source in a different network, like one running in an on-prem data center.
    Description	| Details about the identity source backend.
    Status | Toggled to either OFFLINE (indicates the identity source is not available and should not be accessed by the RadiantOne service) or ACTIVE (indicates the identity source is available and can be accessed by the RadiantOne service).

 1. Enter the Connection details.
 These properties vary depending on the type of identity source.